SarperSen/MarketShopProject/README.md

 A front-end web project designed as an e-commerce landing page, simulating platforms like Trendyol or Hepsiburada.
 It presents category cards, campaign sliders, and product showcases powered by mock JSON data.

+Special thanks to [WeatherAPI](https://www.weatherapi.com/weather/q/izmir-2437419) for providing weather data used in the widget.

 ## 📌 Project Overview

+This project was created for the **SE 3355 Web Development** midterm.
 MarketShop is developed for educational purposes as part of a front-end web development project.
 It emphasizes interactive UI design, basic user interface behavior with JavaScript, and responsive styling with pure CSS.

 ## ✨ Features

 - **Homepage Interface** – Built using `index.html`, presenting the entire layout structure.
 - **Category Display** – Product categories shown as cards, aligned responsively.
-- **Campaign Sliders** – Dynamically rendered using data from `json_codes.json`.
+- **Campaign Sliders** – Dynamically rendered using data from `fileJson`.
 - **JSON Data Integration** – Category cards, products, and banners are pulled from a unified mock JSON file.
 - **JavaScript Functions** – Interactivity handled in `functions.js`.
 - **Icon Assets** – All icons and images stored under the `assets/` directory.